Search

 Mammography is important because it can help detect breast cancer at an early stage, when the treatment is most effective, and the prognosis is best.
 Regular mammograms can help identify small tumors or changes in breast tissue that may not be felt during a physical exam.
 By detecting breast cancer earlier, women have more treatment options available to them, often including options that are less aggressive, and a higher chance of successful treatment outcomes.

-Who Should Have a Mammogram ?
+Who Should Have a Screening Mammogram?

 A Screening mammogram is indicated for individuals with no current symptoms, concerns, or apparent breast abnormality.